Yatheen07/KDE_GroupK/Deliverables/Deliverables 3.md

 > * Report how you organised your project (e.g. meetings, common google doc ...).
 > * Conclusions: Self reflection of group on Strengths/weakness of ontology model, queries & interface

 * When building an ontology, you need to consider the structure of the data you currently have, and then create an ontology based on the structure of the data, sometimes even with some processing of the data to get a good structure.
+We therefore had to rework the ontology multiple times.

 * When creating ontology, it is necessary to sort out the data according to its logical structure, which is always complex.

 * Although the basic syntax of SPARQL is not difficult, queries that require the use of UNION queries and aggregations make SPARQL much more complex, and SPARSQL like this is always long and error-prone, and it always takes a lot of time to find the problem when it occurs.

+* A problem we faced during uplifting was that in some datasets "year" was given as a column and in other datasets it was given as a row.
+Furthermore, some country names are spelled differently across the different datasets we used.
+We used python scripts to transform the datasets to our needs.